BHAVNA510/Credit_Card_Rewards_Optimizer_API/README.md

 ## Problem Statement

 Users often own multiple credit cards, each with different cashback rates and reward policies.
 Choosing the best card for every purchase can be confusing.
-This API analyzes transaction details and recommends the most rewarding credit card while estimating cashback.
+This API analyzes transaction details and recommends the most rewarding credit card while estimating cashback .

 ## Tech Stack